-If you’ve been added as the beneficiary of a fundraiser it means that someone is raising money on your behalf, and they want to make sure that you receive it directly to your own bank account.
-We know that you might have a lot on your plate right now, so we want to make this process as simple as possible.
+Being added as a beneficiary means someone is raising money on your behalf, and they want to make sure you receive funds directly to your own bank account.
+The organizer of a fundraiser can invite a beneficiary during the bank transfer process.
+We know you might have a lot on your plate right now, so we want to make this process as simple as possible.

-If someone has raised funds for you, then it is always best for you to withdraw them directly, as long as you’re able to.
-We want to make sure that you have the funds available to use as quickly as possible, and by withdrawing them yourself, you will have control over the frequency of your withdrawals and will easily be able to keep track of what has been sent.
+If someone has raised funds for you, it’s always best for you to be added as the beneficiary so you can transfer them directly to your bank.
+We want to make sure you have the funds available to use as quickly as possible, and by doing this, you’ll have control over the frequency you receive money and will easily be able to keep track of what has been sent.

-You will be responsible for setting up the withdrawals to your own bank account
+You’ll be responsible for setting up bank transfers to your own bank account

-Once you have accepted the beneficiary invitation through your email, and have created your GoFundMe account, you will be able to add your withdrawal information.
-You can read more about the process of setting up withdrawals in this article.
+Once you’ve accepted the beneficiary invitation through your email and created your GoFundMe account, you’ll be able to add your bank account information.
+You can read more about the process of setting up bank transfers in this article.

-As the beneficiary, you will need to meet all of the requirements to withdraw, including:
+As the beneficiary, you’ll need to meet all of the requirements, including:

 - Have a bank account in the supported country the fundraiser was started in

 - Be 18 years of age or older